 “The marketing space is under a rapid shift with industry changing technology coming from blockchain.
 Brave Browser, for example, gives you privacy and control of your browsing and what advertising you see… and you get paid for your attention.
 More and more enterprise projects are being developed in the marketing space and the space is rapidly expanding.”
 Join our discussion about direction and career paths in blockchain marketing with elite speakers from IBM IX, Chainlink, Consensys, and Brave.

 Additionally, BlockDriven’s July 28th event has been announced.
 The Future of Development on Blockchain (Upcoming) will bring together some of the most influential blockchain developers to discuss the future of the industry.
-Want to become a blockchain developer or transition an existing development career into a blockchain one?
+Want to become a or transition an existing development career into a blockchain one?
 This is the perfect session for you.

 Last week, numerous high-profile Twitter accounts were simultaneously compromised to spread scam messages offering double the amount of Bitcoin sent to a mysterious BTC wallet address.
 The influential Twitter accounts that were compromised include Elon Musk, Bill Gates, Barack Obama, Michael Bloomberg, Kanye West, Uber, Binance, Coinbase, and more.
 Twitter support prevented all verified accounts from tweeting for half an hour.
 Further investigation shows that the hackers could be traced back to crypto wallets associated with Coinbase and BitPay.